Koha-Community/kohadocs/source/course_reserves.rst

 `collection codes <#ccode>`__ and/or `shelving locations <#shelvelocvals>`__
 to make it clear that the items are on reserve to your patrons.
 You will also want to be sure to confirm that your
-:ref:`circulation and fine rules <circulation-and-fine-rules-label>` are right for your new item types (whether they be hourly or daily loans).
+:ref:`circulation and fines rules <circulation-and-fines-rules-label>` are right for your new item types (whether they be hourly or daily loans).

 .. _adding-courses-label: